Choosing an Access Control Company: What Most Organizations Get Wrong (And What to Look for Instead)

 Even "Secure" Systems Have Vulnerabilities

-Even the highest-rated systems have shown vulnerabilities.
-Recent vulnerabilities discovered in HID's iCLASS SE CP1000 Encoder received a CVSS 7.2/10.0 severity rating—a rating considered "high" by the National Vulnerability Database.
+Even advanced systems have demonstrated vulnerabilities.
+A recent issue involving HID’s iCLASS SE CP1000 Encoder received a CVSS 7.2/10.0 rating from the National Vulnerability Database.

 Understanding Credential Technology Options